wrgr/cppbook/assignments.md

 ### Core Assignment 27 -  Study Skills 4:  Previewing

 #### [](#ca028)

 ### Core Assignment 28 -  Resume Revision 1

+or the first version, please complete a draft of your resume.
+Here are some resources to help:

+- A template for building your resume (strongly recommended) is available [here](/cppbook/assets/cpp_template_resume.doc).
+- Our reviewers will use the following checklist to review your resume.
+Please revise your resume to satisfy all of these requirements before submitting!
+[CPP Resume Review Sheet](/cppbook/assets/cpp_resume_checklist.pdf) - resumes not meeting these criteria or exceeding one page (even a second blank page!) will not receive credit.
+Make sure to use lots of detail and emphasize your strengths.

+- An example resume can be found [here](Example Resume /cppbook/assets/simpson_resume_example.pdf).

+You may wish to do the Resume Ninja Assignment first - it usually helps to see what good looks like and clarifies your thoughts!

+Recommendation:  Work with your mentor to create and revise your resume draft.
+Focus on brainstorming about different activities, experience, and accomplishments that you can add to your resume.

 #### [](#ca029)